 How to Do Business with Cobb County Government Webinars

-Cobb County Purchasing Department and Department of Transportation will be hosting a series of "How to Do Business with Cobb County Government" webinars.
+Cobb County is hosting a series of monthly "How to Do Business with Cobb County Government" webinars throughout 2021.

 The Inspections office is responsible for administering and enforcing all applicable building codes with regard to residential and commercial construction in the permitting jurisdiction of the unincorporated areas of Cobb County, as well as providing assistance to our customers so that they may understand and meet the code requirements for their project.